JSVillage/jsworkshopdocs/roles/expert.md

 ## Lightning Talk

 This is a five minute talk.
 The goal is to get people excited about your topic!
-You might consider some variation on the "start with the why" format:
+You might consider some variation on the [start with the why (video)](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en) format:

   1. Why is this topic important?
   2. How are you going to go about educating us?